 Headboard Size

-Understanding how much fabric you require can be an essential factor in your choice, particularly if you are attempting to select a more affordable and a more pricey cloth.
+Understanding how much fabric you require is essential, especially if you want affordable upholstery.
 The following measurements might help:

 Fabric by the Yard